PowerShell/Crescendo/Microsoft.PowerShell.Crescendo/src/experimental/HelpParsers/README.md

 ```powershell
 System.Text.Json.JsonSerializer]::Serialize($h, $sOptions)
 ```

-### Parsing Help for Commands and Sub-Commands

-Each one of these tools had similar mechanisms for designating subcommands.

-### Parsing Help for Parameters

-Parameters seem to fall into 2 categories; Parameters that designate a type associated with the value and those that don't.

-### Parsing Help for Usage

-This seems to be the area of most inconsistency
-## Constructing Crescendo Configurations

-Once the parsed help is separated into its components, we need a way to actually emit the Crescendo configuration.
-I chose to make the parser object model be able to render the text which comprises the Crescendo configuration.
-The parser command object has a method called `GetCrescendoCommand` which does the conversion from the parsers' object model to the Crescendo object model.
-Once I have a Crescendo object, _that_ object already knows how to express itself as a configuration.
-This makes the last mile of the problem the easiest, because the crescendo object already knows how to build the JSON configuration.

 > **_And what about all that JSON_** -
 As I was designing Crescendo, I wanted to be sure that the object model itself would be able to be expressed as configuration rather than code.